pedrorcruzz/smart-spending-checker/README.md

     go run main.go
     ```

+1.2 Run the Program After Building

+      ./gestor-renda  # Replace "gestor-renda" with your app name

 2. Follow the menu instructions to add, remove, list, or edit products, update your monthly profit, and anticipate installments.

 ## Automating Access from Anywhere in the Terminal